MarkhamLee/internet-and-iot-data-platform/README.md

 ### Tech Stack

-* **Evaluating various tools for ETL from external APIs (Asana, Finnhub, OpenWeather and the like), in addition to general container orchestration.
+* **ETL Tools:** using a variety of ETL/container orchestration tools to gather data from external APIs (Asana, Finnhub, OpenWeather and the like), in addition to general container orchestration:
     * **Airflow:** for ETL/data ingestion only
-    * **Argo Workflows:** ETL and general container orchestration, capable of more complex logic than Airflow or just deploying containers directly on Kubernetes.
+    * **Argo Workflows:** ETL, general container orchestration and in addition to event based use cases, as it's capable of more complex logic than Airflow or just deploying containers directly on Kubernetes.
-    * **Kubernetes Cron Jobs:** not as elegant as some of the other options, but often the simplest to implement, currently the default for general orchestration or microservices.
+    * **Kubernetes Cron Jobs:** not as elegant as some of the other options but often the simplest to implement, currently being used to deploy IoT related containers
-    * **Open FaaS:** ETL, microservices and containerization.
+    * **Open FaaS:** ETL, event-based microservices [Still Evaluating]
+* **CI/CD Pipelines:** each Dockerized microservice or workload has an accompanying Githug Actions config file (see .github/workflows), which tells GitHub Actions what folders/files to monitor.
+Whenever a file that is used to build an image(s) is updated/pushed to this repo, GitHub actions will automatically build multi-architecture Docker images (amd64, arm64) and then upload them to Docker Hub, where they will be picked up by my Kubernetes cluster.
+What this means in practice is that I update the Python script that all the ETL containers include in their images, updating that file will trigger an update for all the ETL containers that use it, which will be then be used the next time that pipeline runs.
 * **InfluxDB:** for storing time series data, **PostgreSQL** for everything else
 * **Grafana:** to display data/dashboards
 * **Grafana-Loki Stack:** for log aggregation, Prometheus for general monitoring
 * **Eclipse-Mosquito:** for the MQTT broker that will receive messages from IoT/Smart Devices
 * **Docker:** practically everything is deployed as a containerized workload on Kubernetes or on an orchestration tool that runs on Kubernetes.
-* **Monitoring:** **Grafana-Loki** for aggregating logs from the cluster and from individual containers, workloads and the like. **The Kube Prometheus Stack** to monitor the cluster, detect when a container crashes, a node goes offline, etc. All alerts are sent via Slack.
+* **Monitoring:** **Grafana-Loki** for aggregating logs from the cluster and from individual containers, workloads and the like. **The Kube Prometheus Stack** to monitor the cluster, detect when a container crashes, a node goes offline, etc. All alerts are sent via **Prometheus Alerts Manager & Slack**.
 * **Portainer:** used to manage all docker containers not deployed to K3s, meaning: the validation/beta enivronment, plus new services being tested on Raspberry Pis or similar devices.
 * **Node-RED:** to manage the incoming MQTT messages, data transformation of MQTT messages and then writing the data to InfluxDB
 * **Slack:** is integrated into practically every function: alerts for cluster monitoring, issues with data pipelines, IoT sensors malfunctioning, etc., alerts are generated both when an issue occurs and when it's resolved.
 Additionally, reminder alerts are generated for things like Raspberry Pi 5s being in stock (detected by the Raspberry Pi locator bot), reminders that the secure certs for my firewall need to be renewed, etc.